aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

 By default, `SpecRestApi` will create an edge optimized endpoint.

-It is possible to modify this by providing the endpointConfiguration as shown here:
+This can be modified as shown below:

 ```ts
 const api = new apigateway.SpecRestApi(this, 'ExampleRestApi', {